ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 post_date: 2019-11-07 06:00:19
 ---
 <h2><a name="_Toc23712685"></a><strong>1.1.1 What to measure and report and why?</strong></h2>
 A basic site description for an experimental or observational site includes the location where the study was performed and under what biotic and abiotic conditions.
-The documentation of the basic characteristics of the system and correct reporting of the basic data facilitates and improves comparisons with other studies and downstream usage of the data in meta-analyses and other data syntheses <a href="https://paperpile.com/c/2Av5rU/nLZA+TNXN+TuFr">(Hillebrand &amp; Gurevitch, 2013; Haddaway &amp; Verhoeven, 2015; Gerstner et al., 2017)</a>.
+The documentation of the basic characteristics of the system and correct reporting of the basic data facilitates and improves comparisons with other studies and downstream usage of the data in meta-analyses and other data syntheses (Hillebrand &amp; Gurevitch, 2013; Haddaway &amp; Verhoeven, 2015; Gerstner et al., 2017).
 For any study it is thus important to report and measure the following information for each site: i) geographical location and basic site description, ii) abiotic and biotic properties of the ecosystem, iii) basic climate and weather data, and iv) experimental set-up, analysis, and results.
 More specific for climate-change experiments <em>sensu stricto</em>, variables that may be influenced by the manipulation need to be measured in all treatments.
 These include variables such as soil moisture, temperature, and nutrient availability, along with various biotic responses described in detail in other protocols (see Supporting Information S2 Carbon and nutrient cycling, S3 Water cycling, S4 Species and interactions and S5 Stress physiology).
 For <em>in situ</em> experiments (e.g. space and time), it is important to measure variables that may be influenced by the spatial or temporal component of the experiment.

-The <strong>geographical location and basic site description</strong> should describe the study location i.e. coordinates, vegetation type, and climate <a href="https://paperpile.com/c/2Av5rU/9hmx+nLZA/?prefix=i.e.%20coordinates%2C%20vegetation%20type%20and%20climate%2C,">(Hillebrand &amp; Gurevitch, 2013; Morueta-Holme et al., 2018)</a>.
+The <strong>geographical location and basic site description</strong> should describe the study location i.e. coordinates, vegetation type, and climate (Hillebrand &amp; Gurevitch, 2013; Morueta-Holme et al., 2018).
 This effort enables and facilitates further upscaling and modelling of the experiments beyond the observational boundary as well as increasing the potential for the dataset to be used in meta-analysis.

 The pre-treatment measurements of the <strong>abiotic and biotic properties</strong> of the ecosystem report the conditions of the soil–plant–atmosphere system before the experimental manipulation (i.e. baseline ecosystem measurements) and enables between-experimental site comparisons in a global context.
 It is crucial to measure these key variables before the manipulations start in order to evaluate changes imposed by ambient, non-manipulated environmental conditions.
 Similarly, for natural experiments and long-term monitoring, baseline data (e.g. pre- and/or post-observational measurements) are important.
-The key variables that should be reported are of a physical, chemical, and biological nature, and also concern ecosystem services <a href="https://paperpile.com/c/2Av5rU/Kb35/?prefix=e.g.%20water%20quality%2C%20carbon%20and%20nutrient%20cycling%2C%20and%20biodiversity%2C">(e.g. water quality, carbon and nutrient cycling, biodiversity; Costanza et al., 1997)</a>.
+The key variables that should be reported are of a physical, chemical, and biological nature, and also concern ecosystem services (e.g. water quality, carbon and nutrient cycling, biodiversity; Costanza et al., 1997).
 They are also important for process modelling and data usage in a meta-analysis.
 In addition to the before-after treatment measurements, it is advisable to have plots in the experimental design that test control vs. impact (Christie et al. 2019).

-When conducting a climate-change study, it is crucial to measure <strong>environmental conditions </strong>during the study and if applicable in every treatment as these potential drivers of ecosystem functioning may deviate substantially from ambient conditions, and treatments may have effects on other drivers, such as warming leading to changes in the water balance <a href="https://paperpile.com/c/2Av5rU/IJIZ">(Damgaard et al., 2018)</a>.
+When conducting a climate-change study, it is crucial to measure <strong>environmental conditions </strong>during the study and if applicable in every treatment as these potential drivers of ecosystem functioning may deviate substantially from ambient conditions, and treatments may have effects on other drivers, such as warming leading to changes in the water balance (Damgaard et al., 2018).
 The most important climate variables include air temperature, relative humidity, and precipitation (which may be in the form of irrigation or precipitation removal), as well as soil temperature and moisture.

-Finally, for the further use of the data from a climate-change studies, i.e. for a meta-analysis, it is crucial to correctly follow open science practise and report the study design, analysis, and results <a href="https://paperpile.com/c/2Av5rU/TNXN+nLZA+TuFr">(Hillebrand &amp; Gurevitch, 2013; Haddaway &amp; Verhoeven, 2015; Gerstner et al., 2017)</a>.
+Finally, for the further use of the data from a climate-change studies, i.e. for a meta-analysis, it is crucial to correctly follow open science practise and report the study design, analysis, and results (Hillebrand &amp; Gurevitch, 2013; Haddaway &amp; Verhoeven, 2015; Gerstner et al., 2017).

 &nbsp;
 <h2><a name="_Toc23712686"></a><strong>1.1.2 Setting up a sustainable climate-change study</strong></h2>